 In Hiring a Farm Employee in Vermont: Tax and Paperwork Checklist, Farm Commons provides a checklist and explanation of legal issues Vermont farmers should attend to at the time of hiring.
 It was last updated in 2018.

 Interviews are one of the most important steps in the hiring process.
 They provides an opportunity to get to know applicants before you make a commitment and invest in a new employee.
 When it comes time to interview you need to be careful not to let any unconscious bias or distractions enter into your decision-making.
 It is important to treat every applicant the same during the interview process.
-This means asking the same questions in approximately the same order, keeping the environment as similar as possible (for example, not having some interviews in person and...
+This means asking the same questions in approximately the same order, keeping the environment as similar as possible, and using the same set of criteria to assess each person...
 Read more

 Reporting on two sets of interviews with 90 farmers and 19 farm workers in six states, this 2021 online seminar session shared highlights from stories about hiring and working on small and mid-sized farms in six states -- North Carolina, New Hampshire, Ohio, Pennsylvania, Vermont, and Wisconsin.
 Topics include criteria successful farmers use when looking for workers, practices that can improve worker retention and challenges and obstacles the research identified in attracting and retaining the right employees.
 Recorded March 9, 2021.
 Presenter: Jason Parker, School of Environment...
 Read more